pillowlab/PYMentropy/README.md

 This is a reference implementation in MATLAB of the entropy estimator based on a Pitman-Yor mixture (PYM) prior.
 For the details behind how we derive the estimator, see the following papers:

 - Evan Archer, Il Memming Park, Jonathan W. Pillow.
 Bayesian estimation of discrete entropy with mixtures of stick breaking priors.
 Neural Information Processing Systems [(NIPS) 2012](http://books.nips.cc/nips25.html)
 - Evan Archer, Il Memming Park, Jonathan W. Pillow.
-Bayesian Entropy Estimation for Countable Discrete Distributions. (submitted, http://arxiv.org/abs/1302.0328)
+Bayesian Entropy Estimation for Countable Discrete Distributions.
+Journal of Machine Learning Research (JMLR), 15(81):2833−2868, 2014. http://arxiv.org/abs/1302.0328; http://jmlr.org/papers/v15/archer14a.html)

 Quick example
 =============